Science-based · Updated 2026

 Canister filters generally outperform hang-on-back (HOB) filters at equivalent flow rates because they hold more biological filter media.
 Sponge filters, while cheap, work surprisingly well in lightly stocked tanks and quarantine setups.
 Under-gravel filters are largely obsolete and not recommended.

 Filter maintenance matters as much as filter size.
 A clogged media basket can drop your effective turnover by 40% or more.
 Clean mechanical media (filter floss, sponge) every 2–4 weeks.
-Leave biological media alone unless it's visibly fouled — you'll destroy your bacterial colony if you rinse it in tap water.
+Leave biological media alone unless it's visibly fouled; rinsing it in tap water will destroy your bacterial colony.
 Our complete aquarium filtration guide covers filter types and maintenance schedules.

 The Role of Live Plants in Stocking